-3.1 Aesthetics Would the project: Potentially Significant Impact Less than Significant With Mitigation Less than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? $\boxtimes$
+3.1 Aesthetics ould the project: Potentially Significant Impact Less than Significant With Less than Significant Impact No Impact and the project.
+Mitigation a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? \boxtimes